open-company/open-company-auth/README.md

     :open-company-slack-client-secret "CHANGE-ME"
     :aws-access-key-id "CHANGE-ME"
     :aws-secret-access-key "CHANGE-ME"
+    :aws-sqs-bot-queue "CHANGE-ME"
+    :aws-sqs-email-queue "CHANGE-ME"
+    :aws-sqs-slack-router-auth-queue "CHANGE-ME"
     :log-level "debug"
   }
 ```

-You can also override these settings with environmental variables in the form of `OPEN_COMPANY_AUTH_PASSPHRASE` and
-`AWS_ACCESS_KEY_ID`, etc. Use environmental variables to provide production secrets when running in production.
+You can also override these settings with environmental variables in the form of `OPEN_COMPANY_AUTH_PASSPHRASE` and `AWS_ACCESS_KEY_ID`, etc. Use environmental variables to provide production secrets when running in production.

 ## Usage